 Practice makes perfect

-- If you are planning to try vaginal or anal penetration, try inserting your fingers or other safe things into your anus or vagina first.
-For more information on safety, check out Sex Toys 101.
+- If you are planning to try vaginal* or anal penetration, try inserting your fingers or other safe things into your anus or vagina first.
+For more information on safety, check out our page on Sex Toys [Link].

 - Penetration may be uncomfortable at first, but it should never be painful for long periods of time.
 Take your time and pace yourself.